piazzesiNiccolo/ASE/04_testing.md

 - Components developed by different developers/teams , off the shelf systems integrated
 - Testing the integrated system is a collective process, sometimes delegate to a separate testing team

 Focus: test components interactions

-Checking that components are compatible, interact correctly and transfer the right data athe right time across their interfaces.
+Checking that components are compatible, interact correctly and transfer the right data at the right time across their interfaces.

-Testing "emergent behaviour" of the system
+Testing "emergent behavior" of the system

 Use case based testing